For this comparison, we’ll look closely at iRobot’s two entry-level robot vacuums – the Roomba 675 vs. 690.

 Introduction to the Roomba 675 vs. 690

-Despite the lack of high tech features, these two models are still some of the more popular options in Amazon.
+Despite the lack of high-tech features, these two models are still some of Amazon’s more popular options.

-One reason why Roomba products are so popular is its two brush system that performs exceptionally well on carpet.
+Roomba products are so popular because of their two brush system that performs exceptionally well on carpet.